gaborvecsei/gaborvecsei.github.io/_posts/2021-06-10-Mad-Money-Backtesting.md

 it is at market close.
 Of course this way we cannot test with high accuracy the "after the show" after-hours volatility.

-If you have (maybe a paid) data resource, then by adjusting the buy/sell date calculations, you can easily adapt the strategies to a propre after-hours trading session which would provide the accurate results for the Cramer effect.
+If you have (maybe a paid) data resource, then by adjusting the buy/sell date calculations, you can easily adapt the strategies to a proper after-hours trading session which would provide the accurate results for the Cramer effect.

 ### Missing days